 Modeling and Simulation of Complex Systems

-My research primarily involves stochastic simulation (discrete-event, agent-based, and Monte Carlo) and optimization approaches in design and operation of complex systems.
-My methodological and applied research aim to develop innovative algorithms that contribute to the science of decision-making in a wide range of areas from queueing systems, supply chain, bike sharing, energy, and infrastructure resilience to the intersection of production and marketing strategies for innovations.
+My research primarily involves stochastic simulation (discrete-event, agent-based, and Monte Carlo), statistical data analysis, and optimization approaches in design and operation of complex systems.
+My methodological and applied research aim to develop innovative algorithms that contribute to the science of decision-making in a wide range of areas from queueing systems, supply chains, bike sharing, energy, and infrastructure resilience to infectious disease modeling and intersection of production and marketing strategies for innovations.